canjs/can-query-logic/doc/can-query-logic.md

 If you control the service layer, we __encourage__ you to make it match the default [can-query-logic/query].
 The default query structure also supports the following [can-query-logic/comparison-operators]: `$eq`, `$gt`, `$gte`, `$in`, `$lt`, `$lte`, `$ne`, `$nin`.

-If you support the default structure, it's very likely all the configuration you need to perform will happen on the data type you pass to your [can-connect can-connect connection].
+If you support the default structure, it's very likely the entire configuration you need to perform will happen on the data type you pass to your [can-connect can-connect connection].
 For example, you might create a `Todo` data type and pass it to a connection like this: